-On December 4, the Co-Chairs for the Race & Culture Task Force will present their final recommendations to the City Council.
-The presentation will take place during the Council Work Session at 3:00.
-The City Council will vote to accept the recommendations at their December 11 meeting.
+On December 4, the Co-Chairs for the Race & Culture Task Force presented their final recommendations to the City Council.
+The City Council voted to accept the recommendations at their December 11 meeting.

 STATEMENT BY THE TASK FORCE ON RACE AND CULTURE

 At their October 15, 2018 meeting, the Task Force approved the following statement.

 Fort Worth is striving to become a city that values diversity and inclusion.
 For the past year, the Task Force on Race and Culture has been working with residents to recommend strategies and actions that will reinforce these values by reducing racial and cultural disparities.
 The task force respects each person’s right to free speech, but considers recent anti-immigrant activity in our community -- including the placement of defamatory banners and fliers on public property – to be fundamentally incompatible with our core values and beliefs.

 We encourage residents to report any activity that may target a segment of our community.
 If you see a hateful sign, banner, or flier, please call the Fort Worth Police Department at the non-emergency number, 817-392-4222, say that you want to report a hate incident, and request that an officer be sent to the scene.
 The officer will thus be able to document and remove the item if it is on city property and to initiate an appropriate report.
 We urge residents to allow the police to handle these situations and not to remove the sign, banner, or flier themselves.
 If you have already done so, however, please file an official police report anyway so the police will have a record of the incident.
 We are confident that the Fort Worth Police Department will respond swiftly and appropriately to these hate incidents.